 John Pater Turner was born in Lowestoft in October 1892, the only child of Alfred and Elizabeth Turner.
 The name 'Pater' was to be regarded as a mispelling of Peter for much of his life but was deliberate and a way of paying tribute to an earlier family connection.
 His paternal grandmother had been a Pater but with her generation being all girls the name had died out.

-After early schooling in Lowestoft he attended Lowestoft College under Rev. John Clegg who was headmaster there 1901-1916 (great grandfather of the leader of the Liberal Democrats and Deputy Prime Minster, Nick Clegg).
+After early schooling in Lowestoft he attended Lowestoft College under Rev. John Clegg who was headmaster there 1901-1916 (great grandfather of the one-time leader of the Liberal Democrats and Deputy Prime Minster, Nick Clegg).
 After cramming Latin and Greek he passed the University entrance examination to gain a place at Selwyn College, Cambridge.
 He obtained an MA there in science (Cambridge did not award MSc's), held a teaching post for a short while and then in 1918 enlisted in the army where he was assigned to the Army Service Corps to drive motor transport.
 After the war he went on to a career teaching chemistry.

 Rev. John Clegg, Headmaster of Lowestoft College, seated centre

 J. P. Turner had married Hilda Beatrice (Scylla) Downing, in December 1918.
 She was the daughter of a a wholesale hardware merchant friend of his father's who was based in Birmingham but who used to stay at their home at 137 London Road South on his visits to Lowestoft.
 By the time of their wedding the Turner family had moved out of 137 London Road South and were now established in Walmer House, on the corner of London Road South and Acton Road.